humdrum-tools/humdrum-documentation/guide/ch38/index.md

 *-
 ```

-Let\'s apply this technique to our problem of whether a given composer
+Let's apply this technique to our problem of whether a given composer
 tends to avoid octaves between the soprano and bass voices.
 First, we
 extract each of the voices.
-Let\'s also eliminate barlines and use
+Let's also eliminate barlines and use
 <span class="tool">ditto</span> to replicate the pitch values through
 null tokens.